korcankaraokcu/PINCE/CONTRIBUTING.md

 - [GUI](./GUI) - Contains Qt Designer forms and their respective codes along with utility functions and custom Qt classes
 - [media](./media) - Contains media files such as logos and icons
 - [tr](./tr) - Contains translation constants
+- [docs](./docs) - Contains Sphinx documentation.
+The build files are automatically generated in the `gh-pages` branch.
 - [i18n](./i18n) - Contains translation files. `ts` files are created with Qt Linguist and [compile_ts.sh](./compile_ts.sh), `qm` files are created within the last section of [install.sh](./install.sh)
 - ### **[libpince](./libpince)**
   - [debugcore.py](./libpince/debugcore.py) - Everything related to communicating with GDB and debugging